Optimal Weighted-Delay Scheduling in $2\times 2$ Input-Queued Switches: Proof of for

 First, assume that both optimal actions are serving queues $\bmu$ and $\bnu$.
 If $q_{\bmu}>0$, we have

-where the second equation follows from the induction hypothesis (substituting $(\bq-\be_{\bnu})^++\bA-\be_{\bmu}$ for $\bq$ in \eqref{eq:for_two} for $V_k$) and the last equation follows from the definition of the value iteration.
+here the first inequality follows from the induction hypothesis (substituting $(\bq-\bfe_{\bnu})^++\bA-\bfe_{\bmu}$ for $\bq$ in \eqref{eq:for_two} for $V_k$) and the second inequality follows from the definition of the value iteration.
 On the other hand, if $q_{\bmu}=0$, we obtain